MicrosoftLearning/MS-4004-Empower-workforce-copilot-use-cases/Instructions/Labs/M03-empower-workforce-copilot-it/07-Ex2-1-use-chat-identify-upcoming-features.md

 # Exercise 2, Task 1: Use Microsoft 365 Copilot Chat to identify upcoming Microsoft 365 features
 ---
-In preparation for VanArsdel’s upcoming IT leadership meeting, you must create a summary of upcoming Microsoft 365 features that might affect users in the next quarter.
+In preparation for VanArsdel's upcoming IT leadership meeting, you must create a summary of upcoming Microsoft 365 features that might affect users in the next quarter.
 You need this information quickly so that your IT team can plan communication and support strategies.
 Your goal is to identify and summarize the most relevant new features that can affect VanArsdel’s end users within the next 90 days, with notes on potential IT actions.

 Historically, this process required your team to review blogs and admin center updates, consolidate findings, assess each feature’s implications for end users, evaluate its operational effect on IT, and prioritize the eight most significant items for presentation.
 Now, instead of spending hours completing this process, you plan to use Microsoft 365 Copilot Chat to gather and summarize what’s coming—all in about a minute, showcasing the dramatic time savings Copilot delivers.